Elaphe moellendorffi

 Elaphe moellendorffi, commonly called the flower snake, Moellendorf's rat snake, and Moellendorff's trinket snake, is a species of snake in the subfamily Colubrinae of the family Colubridae.
-The species is native to southeastern Asia.
+The species is native to mainland Southeast Asia.

 Etymology

-The specific name, moellendorffi, is in honor of German malacoligist Otto Franz von Möllendorff.
+The specific name, moellendorffi, is in honor of German malacologist Otto Franz von Möllendorff.

-Geographic distribution
+Geographic distribution and Habitat

 Elaphe moellendorffi is found in China (Guangdong, Guangxi) and Vietnam (Hòa Bình).
 It may possibly also occur in Laos.

-Habitat

 The preferred natural habitats of Elaphe moellendorffi are limestone caves and rocky areas of shrubland and forest, at elevations of 30–300 m.

 Description

 Elaphe moellendorffi is a large snake.
 Adults may attain a total length (including tail) of 1.66 m.